ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker.md

 <a name="sending-ifa" />
 ### 3.2 Sending IFA

 Apps that do not display advertisements are not allowed to access Apple's Identifier For Advertisers (IFA).
-For this reason, the Snowplow iOS Tracker will only send IFA as part of the `mobile_context` if you have the `AdSupport.framework` included (and are thus intending to serve ads).
+For this reason, the Snowplow iOS Tracker will only send IFA as part of the `mobile_context` if you have the `AdSupport.framework` included (and are therefore intending to serve ads).

 For the avoidance of doubt, you can also avoid sending IFA regardless of your advertising situation, thus:

 * Click on **Build Settings** to your app's project in Xcode
-* Search for "Preprocessor Macros"
+* Search for **Preprocessor Macros**
 * Add a macro defined as`MIXPANEL_NO_IFA = 1`

 <a name="events" />